Getting the Right Message Across in the Right Way

 As you consider each audience in turn, ask the following questions:

 Several messages over time may be required to meet the objectives of each audience.
-Make sure the messages you plan "add up" to meet the audience's objectives.
+Make sure the messages that you plan "add up" to meet the audience's objectives.

-It's good to get feedback on the communications you have planned and implemented.
+It's good to get feedback on the communications that you have planned and implemented.
 Ask people from different audiences how you are doing.
-Check they understand the messages you need them to hear.
+Check that they understand the messages you need them to hear.

 Let's consider planning the communications for the implementation of new security passes in your office.
-The overall objective is to "Ensure a smooth transition from the current security pass system to the new one".
+The overall objective is to, "Ensure a smooth transition from the current security pass system to the new one."

-If people at each site need to receive different instructions about how to get a new pass and so on, each site needs to be listed as a separate audience ("Staff at site A" etc.) And what about the people who manage security?
+If people at each site need to receive different instructions about how to get a new pass and so on, each site needs to be listed as a separate audience ("Staff at site A" and so on) And what about the people who manage security?
 They are a further audience group as they have specific needs including more detailed information (possibly training) on how to manage the new system.

 Now consider the specific messages for each audience.
 As well as receiving all-staff announcements about the new system, "Staff at site A" must know when and where at Site A to get their new pass photos taken.
 This information must be communicated several days ahead of time.
-The day before the change over, people may need to be reminded to have their new passes at the ready, perhaps by leafleting everyone's desk throughout the office.
+The day before the changeover, people may need to be reminded to have their new passes at the ready, perhaps by leafleting everyone's desk throughout the office.

-For more tools that can help you plan and manage change, see our Project Management section.
+For more tools that can help you to plan and manage change, see our Project Management section.
 In particular, look at the articles on Stakeholder Analysis and Stakeholder Planning (if you haven't already done so.)